Powerlearnproject/se-day1-assignment-leemurage/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+  - Software engineering is the art and science of developing significant software systems using well defined scientific principles methods and procedures.

+  - Enables innovation and digital transformation:-This is achieved by the facilitation of automation,artificial intelligence and other emerging technologies.

+  - Enhances efficiency and productivity:-Automation of repetitive tasks boosts productivity and reduces human error

+  - Strengthens other fields:-Software engineering strengthens other fields such as cybersecurity by ensuring the safety of online transactions and user information

 Identify and describe at least three key milestones in the evolution of software engineering.
+  -The birth of software engineering:Projects were failing due to poor planning
+   and lack of structured development process.The waterfall model was introduced providing a step by step approach to software development.

+  -The rise of object oriented programming:

 List and briefly explain the phases of the Software Development Life Cycle.